 I captained the high school ski team, totally falling in love with this challenging and frigid sport.
 I spent a semester at an outdoor leadership school and another semester at an agricultural school in rural Panama.

 At Colorado College, I started a dog-training business so I could buy more rock climbing gear (and pay rent).
-I tackled a degree in biology on the fast-paced blog plan and did thesis research on the communicative and cognitive abilities of a monk parakeet named Francis.
+I tackled a degree in biology on the fast-paced block plan and did thesis research on the communicative and cognitive abilities of a monk parakeet named Francis.
 I took classes on cognition, learning theory, and neuroethology.
 I did research on stress behaviors in zoo-housed gorillas and the purpose and perception of America's National Parks.

 Post-college, I worked on the communications team for Conservation Colorado, then worked at the nation's fourth largest animal shelter as an animal behavior technician.
 I specialized in high-energy, anxious, and aggressive dogs in need of a home.

 I spend my days teaching people how to interact with behaviorally challenging animals, writing, reading research studies, and designing websites.
 My clients include K9ofMine.com, KennelTrainer.com, and PlantSnap.com.
 I also built Journey Dog Training into an online dog behavior advice powerhouse over this period of time.